MalakhFuller/7-VM-Home-SOC-Lab/README.md

-# Home SOC Lab — Build It, Attack It, Detect It
+# Home SOC Lab — Build & Defend, Attack & Detect

 If you've scrolled through a few home-lab repos, you know the genre: a clean Wazuh install, three green checkmarks, a screenshot of an alert firing, done.
 Everything works on the first try.
 Nobody ever types the wrong password, points a sensor at the wrong interface, or spends twenty minutes staring at an empty search wondering where their data went.